TYLERSFOSTER/jet_simplex_search/README.md

 ## Why This Exists

-Given a directed graph `G` and a dimension bound `k`, the package enumerates directed simplices through dimension `k`.
-A simplex is treated as a directed flag object: every required face edge must exist.
-For example, a path `a -> b -> c` is not a 2-simplex unless the face edge `a -> c` also exists.
+Given a directed graph `H` and a dimension bound `k`, the package builds a simple skeleton `G` and enumerates directed skeleton simplices through dimension `k`.
+A simplex is treated as a directed flag object: every required face edge must exist in the skeleton.
+For example, a path
+`a -> b -> c` is not a 2-simplex unless the face edge `a -> c` also exists.

 Degenerate simplices are not collapsed away.
 Words such as `(a, a, b)` and